Weingarten Calculus with Virtual Isometries: Abstract

 \section{Abstract}

-In this paper, we develop a novel approach to the Weingarten calculus employing the notion of virtual isometries.
-Traditionally, Weingarten calculus provides explicit formulas for integrating polynomial functions over compact matrix groups with respect to the Haar measure, yet faces limitations when evaluating high-degree integrals due to the non-invertibility of the associated matrices.
-We revisit these classical computations from a new perspective: by constructing Haar-distributed matrices via sequences of complex reflections, we derive new recursive structures for the Weingarten functions across different dimensions.
-This framework leads to two main results: (1) an explicit Weingarten calculus for complex reflections, yielding systematic moment computations for associated rank-one matrices, and (2) a novel convolution formula that connects Weingarten functions in dimension $n$ to those in dimension $n-1$ through the introduction of ascension functions in the symmetric group algebra.
+In this paper, we develop a novel approach to the Weingarten calculus by employing the notion of virtual isometries.
+Traditionally, Weingarten calculus provides explicit formulas for integrating polynomial functions over compact matrix groups with respect to the Haar measure, yet it faces limitations when evaluating high-degree integrals due to the non-invertibility of the associated matrices.
+We revisit these classical computations from a new perspective: by constructing Haar-distributed matrices as products of sequences of complex reflections, we derive new recursive structures for the Weingarten functions across different dimensions.
+This framework leads to two main results: (1) an explicit Weingarten calculus for complex reflections, yielding systematic moment computations for associated rank-one matrices, and (2) a novel convolution formula that connects Weingarten functions in dimension $n$ to those in dimension $n-1$, through the introduction of ascension functions in the symmetric group algebra.
 Our approach not only provides a unified treatment for unitary groups, but also sheds light on the algebraic and probabilistic aspects of high-degree integral computations.
-Several examples and applications are presented.
+We present several examples and applications.

 \subjclass[2020]{60B20, 15B52, 28C10}

 \keywords{unitary group, Haar measure, Weingarten calculus, virtual isometry, complex reflection}